p2docs/p2docs.github.io/page/errata.md

 ## Composite video encoder design flaws

-While generally functional, there are a few issues affecting the composite video encoder (part of the [Colorspace Converter](colorspace.html)) that make it less than ideal.
+While generally functional and of decent quality, there are a few issues affecting the composite video encoder (part of the [Colorspace Converter](colorspace.html)) that make it less than ideal.

 ### DAC range issue